 Generally, donations to qualified charities are fully deductible - but only if you itemize deductions.
-Fortunately, the CARES Act allowed taxpayers who claim the standard deduction to deduct up to \$300 of cash donations to qualified charities in 2020, and the CAA has extended this break to 2021 - and increased the maximum deduction to \$600 for married couples filing jointly.
+For 2020 and 2021, pandemic relief legislation allowed taxpayers who claimed the standard deduction to deduct up to \$300 of cash donations to qualified charities (for 2021 only, \$600 for married couples filing jointly).
+As of this writing, nonitemizers can't claim any charitable deductions for 2022, but it's possible Congress could bring back the break.
+Check with your tax advisor for the latest information.